-Residents in a shared community do share not only the living spaces but also intentions, values, ideas, and interests.
-The commune contains people from different parts of life who have come together to learn from the experience of others and make new friends with whom they can have shared activities.
+Residents in a shared community share not only the living spaces but also intentions, values, ideas, and interests.
+The commune includes people from different parts of life who have come together to learn from the experience of others and make new friends with whom they can have shared activities.

-Today, coliving in NYC is filled with hundreds of thousands of students and workers.
-This group of people has chosen the system due to the plethora of benefits that come with it.
+Today, coliving in NYC is filled with hundreds of thousands of students, workers, and entrepreneurs because one of the most significant advantages of coliving is affordability.

 Aside from affordability, coliving systems help residents acquire new skills and learn fascinating ideas about the rich culture and history of other residents.

-It started in London , from 1933 to 1934, when Wells Coats designed the first shared living space in North London called Isokon.
-This project failed.
+It started in London , from 1933 to 1934, when Wells Coats designed the first shared living space in London called Isokon.

 The average monthly price of Coliving in the USA is $ 1,400.
 But Coliving is competitive, with some options starting at $800 per month.

 The location also means a lot, and the facilities offered by each home.
-Some homes have amenities like a gym, game room, or outdoor areas for parties and community events.
-An average cost for those spaces can range from $ 1,500 to $ 2,000 a month.
+Some homes have amenities like a gym, game room, cleaning services, or outdoor areas for parties and community events.
+The average cost for those spaces can range from $ 1,500 to $ 2,000 a month.

 However, if the price is more your determining factor and if you have a volatile income or are in-between jobs and a shared space will meet your needs, prices can range from $700 per month.

-Alexandria Lafci also stated that by 2050, up to 90% of people would live in cities and only 10% in the suburbs.
+Alexandria Lafci, an author, stated that by 2050, up to 90% of people would live in cities and only 10% in the suburbs.
 This in itself shows that the coliving business will overgrow.